 I heard that Fred drained Lake Isiwi and it destroyed part of the village.
 “Yes, that is true.
 The lake that went all the way to the volcano drained and destroyed part of the village.
 He said he saw the lake drain in a vision, and that the people should move out of their huts.
 When this happened Fred gained many followers.
 He told people that if they followed him to the volcano they would go to heaven in three days.
 They were to leave all their possessions and bring only food for three days.
 So he went up the volcano with his followers.”

 So how many followers did he have?
 A few hundred?
 “Oh no, he had 4,666 followers.”
 WHAT?!?!?
+I mean, having that many followers even on Instagram is so hard these days.
+Of course, you can buy Instagram followers, but this is amazing!
+I think it’s pretty great that so many people were inspired by one person.
 Never mind the 666 part, but he lead almost 5,000 people up a volcano to be saved by Jesus after camping for three days?
 “Yes.”
 And then what happened?
 “So Jesus never came.
 But the people waited and waited.
 They built huts and started to live in the jungle by where we plant the gardens.
 This was very bad, they were destroying the gardens that belonged to everyone.
 Our food was no longer good.”
 So what happened?
 “I went to Port Vila on Efate.
 I told the government what was going on, that Fred was living on the volcano and destroying our gardens with his followers.
 The police came back to Tanna with me.
 We kicked everyone off the volcano, sent them back to their old villages, and burned down all their huts.”
 You burned down their huts?!?!?!?
 Wow, this is some serious stuff I thought.
 Something right out of the middle ages, only this was about a decade ago.

 So where does Fred live now?
 “Oh, he lives over by Port Resolution with his family.”
 Do you think it would be ok to go talk to him?
 “Yes, of course.
 I’m sure he would be very happy to talk to you. ” This confirmed a discussion we had with someone in Port Resolution, who said that Fred’s hut was the one with laundry hanging, just up the hillside and plainly visible from Delos.